npe1011/grrm2xtb/README.md

 This is a Python3 script to use Grimme's XTB [https://github.com/grimme-lab/xtb] as a QM engine for GRRM17.
 While we tried several MIN, SADDLE, SC-AFIR, and MC-AFIR jobs and this script seems to reasonably work, we provide *NO guarantee*.

+## Software verson
+We use this script with GRRM17, xtb-6.3.3, adn Python 3.6.7/3.6.8.
+Other versions have not been tested.

 ## Settings

  - Set environmental variables and PATH for XTB.
 XTB should be able to run with a command `xtb`.